Yandex Sees Unusually Large Options Volume (NASDAQ:YNDX)

-Yandex (NASDAQ:YNDX) saw some unusual options trading on Tuesday.
-Stock traders bought 1,978 put options on the stock.
-This represents an increase of 1,802% compared to the typical volume of 104 put options.
+Yandex (NASDAQ:YNDX) was the target of unusually large options trading activity on Tuesday.
+Stock traders bought 4,463 call options on the stock.
+This represents an increase of approximately 1,087% compared to the typical volume of 376 call options.

+Large investors have recently made changes to their positions in the business.
+Koshinski Asset Management Inc. acquired a new position in Yandex during the 4th quarter worth $4,652,000.
+LPL Financial LLC lifted its position in Yandex by 209.4% during the 4th quarter.
+LPL Financial LLC now owns 34,889 shares of the information services provider’s stock worth $2,428,000 after acquiring an additional 23,611 shares during the last quarter.
+Stifel Financial Corp lifted its position in Yandex by 20.1% during the 4th quarter.
+Stifel Financial Corp now owns 23,385 shares of the information services provider’s stock worth $1,627,000 after acquiring an additional 3,916 shares during the last quarter.
+Janus Henderson Group PLC lifted its position in Yandex by 42.6% during the 4th quarter.
+Janus Henderson Group PLC now owns 131,059 shares of the information services provider’s stock worth $9,120,000 after acquiring an additional 39,173 shares during the last quarter.
+Finally, Amundi Pioneer Asset Management Inc. lifted its position in Yandex by 2.6% during the 4th quarter.
+Amundi Pioneer Asset Management Inc. now owns 1,439,020 shares of the information services provider’s stock worth $100,126,000 after acquiring an additional 36,852 shares during the last quarter.
+66.18% of the stock is owned by institutional investors.

-A number of analysts have recently weighed in on YNDX shares.
-Morgan Stanley reissued a “buy” rating and set a $75.00 price target on shares of Yandex in a research report on Friday, July 23rd.
-New Street Research assumed coverage on Yandex in a report on Tuesday, April 6th.
+Several equities analysts have recently commented on the stock.
+Morgan Stanley restated a “buy” rating and set a $75.00 price target on shares of Yandex in a research report on Friday, July 23rd.
+New Street Research assumed coverage on Yandex in a research note on Tuesday, April 6th.
 They issued a “buy” rating and a $81.00 price target for the company.
-Finally, Zacks Investment Research raised Yandex from a “strong sell” rating to a “hold” rating and set a $74.00 price target on the stock in a research report on Tuesday, June 15th.
-Three analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
-Yandex presently has a consensus rating of “Buy” and an average target price of $71.75.
+Finally, Zacks Investment Research raised Yandex from a “strong sell” rating to a “hold” rating and set a $74.00 price target for the company in a research note on Tuesday, June 15th.
+Three equities research analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
+Yandex has an average rating of “Buy” and an average price target of $71.75.

 Yandex Company Profile